Turning epigenetic marks OFF!

 In a recent study published in Nature Structural and Molecular Biology, IMB scientists have identified two proteins, Neil1 and Neil2 as important for demethylating DNA.

-"These proteins [Neil1 and Neil2] are a missing link in the chain of events that explain how DNA can be efficiently demethylated."
+The proteins Neil1 and Neil2 are a missing link in the chain of events that explain how DNA can be efficiently demethylated.

 Lars Schomacher PhD, Institute of Molecular Biology, Mainz, Germany, and first author on the paper.